André Citroën: Posthumous recognition

-On 9 October 1958, while the Motor show was running, the city fathers renamed the Quai de Javel as the "Quai André Citroën," in recognition of the transformation effected since the city's 15th arrondissement, two generations earlier characterized by market gardening, had been selected by Citroën as the location for Europe's first mass production car plant.
+On 9 October 1958, while the Paris Motor Show was running, the city fathers renamed the Quai de Javel as the "Quai André Citroën" in recognition of the transformation effected since the city's 15th arrondissement, two generations earlier characterized by market gardening, had been selected by Citroën as the location for Europe's first mass production car plant.

 This was the second celebrity name for the street which in 1843 had been baptised "Quai de Javel," in recognition of the chemical factory that had been set up to produce a range of industrial acids, and which later numbered the well known eponymous "Eau de Javel" (bleach) among its products.

 In 1992, the Parc André Citroën public garden in Paris was named after him.
 It was built on the site of the former automobile manufacturing plant of Citroën, which operated until its closure in the 1970s, and which had been demolished during an eight-year period, between 1976 and 1984.
 In 1998, André-Citroën was inducted into the Automotive Hall of Fame in Dearborn, Michigan.